Writing an Argumentative Essay: How to Convince Your Readers Wittily

 An argumentative essay is a piece of academic writing whose purpose is to emphatically declare a position on a given cause or issue and then provide firm reasons, accompanied by evidence and facts, convincing the reader to change their stance or way of thinking and adopt the point of view of the author.
 Argumentative essays are also called persuasive essays.

 An argumentative or persuasive essay can be a polemic essay.
 In this sense, you will write an essay arguing about a controversial topic.
-The steps of writing polemic essays are the same as writing an argumentative essay.
-So, if you are there wondering how to write a polemic essay, argumentative essay writing is the same as polemic writing.
-In this case, you will be taking a strong stance for or against something from the onset.
+The steps of writing polemic essays are the same as an argumentative essay.
+So, if you are there wondering how to write a polemic essay, argumentative essay writing is the same as polemical writing.
+In this case, you will take a strong stance for or against something from the onset.

 In short, an argumentative essay presents facts and evidence to support an idea.
 For instance, you can be asked to write a persuasive essay about smoking.